Skip to content

 Dr. Rocío Rivas

-Dr. Rocio Rivas is a LAUSD alumna, and parent running for LAUSD School Board.
+Dr. Rocio Rivas is a LAUSD alumna, and parent.
 She has been a life-long advocate for students, teachers and public education.
-She has served as the President of the Highland Park Neighborhood Council, represents her community as a Democratic Party delegate and currently works on the LAUSD Board a Policy Deputy for School Board Member Jackie Goldberg.
+She has served as the President of the Highland Park Neighborhood Council, represents her community as a Democratic Party delegate and worked on the LAUSD Board as Policy Deputy for School Board Member Jackie Goldberg.

 Dr. Rocio Rivas has the experience and vision to create a bright future for public education alongside parents, teachers, students and the entire community.
 She is committed to equitable funding for our public schools so we can create green and healthy community schools with small class sizes, fully staffed classrooms, mental health resources and resources for the entire school community.